 Unfortunately Betfair isn’t part of the LiveTipsPortal portfolio anymore as their activity in Africa has pretty much cooled down.
 As that’s the case most of the informations regarding the bookie in this article are outdated.
-But of course not the informations about the back lay bets.
-You can still use this betting strategy combining the betting exchange of your choice and one of our other superb bookies like 1xBet, Bet9ja or BetFox!
+But of course not the information about back & lay bets.
+You can still use this betting strategy combining the betting exchange of your choice and one of our other superb bookies like 1xBet, Bet9ja or Betboro!

 Now it’s time to explain how betting exchanges generally work, in comparison to normal bookmakers (here you can visit our bookie review section) work in generally.